God's Glory Cloud Is Moving | God's Divine Guidance to His People

 Numbers 9:18-22 At the Lord’s command the Israelites set out, and at His command they encamped.
 As long as the cloud stayed over the tabernacle, they remained in camp.
 When the cloud remained over the tabernacle a long time, the israelites obeyed the Lord’s order and did not set out.
 Sometimes the cloud was over the tabernacle only a few days; at the Lord’s command they would encamp, and then at his command they would set out.
 Sometimes the cloud stayed only from evening till morning, and when it lifted in the morning, they set out.
 Whether by day or by night, whenever the cloud lifted, they set out.
 Whether the cloud stayed over the tabernacle for two days or a month or a year, the Israelites would remain in camp and not set out; but when it lifted, they would set out.

-•• The cloud taught them to follow the Lord’s commands.
+- •• God's cloud taught them to follow the Lord’s commands.
 At the Lord’s command they made camp, and at His command they broke camp.
 The same instant obedience to the Lord’s direction is likewise required of us.

 •• “Sometimes the cloud stayed only from evening till morning” — at times, God is moving quickly.

-• But remember, in this seemingly quiet time at Sinai God gave them the Ten Commandments, the Law, the priesthood, the tabernacle, and more.
+• But remember, in this seemingly quiet time at Sinai God gave them the Ten Commandments, the Law, the priesthood, the pattern for the tabernacle, and more.

 • So when the cloud of God is not “moving”, that doesn’t mean God is not working!
 God is often working quietly but powerfully in our lives behind the scenes.